Healthdirect Free Australian health advice you can count on.

 In most cases, you will receive the general anaesthetic as an injection into a vein on the back of your hand, through a thin plastic tube called a cannula.
 Sometimes, you will inhale (breathe in) an anaesthetic gas through a mask.

 During surgery, your anaesthetist will monitor your level of consciousness, breathing, oxygen level, heart rate and blood pressure.
-They will usually put a breathing tube into your mouth and give you oxygen.
+They will usually place a breathing tube in your mouth and give you oxygen.

-What happens once I wake up from my anaesthetic?
+What happens once I wake up from a general anaesthetic?

-When you wake from the general anaesthetic, you might feel sleepy, nauseous or cold.
-You will probably be in the recovery room when you wake up.
+When you wake from a general anaesthetic, you might feel sleepy or nauseous, or have a headache.
+You will usually be in the recovery room when you wake up.
 A nurse will monitor you.
-You may need medicines to reduce nausea or pain.
+You can ask for medicines to reduce nausea or pain.

 If you are staying in hospital, you will be transferred to a ward once you are fully awake.